Weight of Pavers • 11 Paver Materials • Paver Weight Chart

 Rubber pavers that are 1 inch thick weigh about 3 pounds per square foot.

 Stone pavers that are 1 inch thick weigh about 12 -14 pounds per inch per square foot.

-Why is Paver Weight Important?
+Why is the Weight of Pavers Important?

-About Our Paver Weight Chart
+About This Paver Weight Chart

-We decided to put together a quick reference chart so we could look up the weight of the pavers used in plaza deck roofing systems or as ballast on loose-laid single-ply membrane roof systems.
+We decided to put together a quick reference chart so we could look up the weight of pavers used in plaza deck roofing systems or as ballast on loose-laid single-ply membrane roof systems.

-The resulting chart was pretty short, so we decided to expand it by adding weights for every type of paver we could think of.
+The resulting chart was pretty short, so we decided to expand it by adding paver weights for every type of paver we could think of.

 Many of these weights were taken directly from manufacturer technical data sheets and are the actual weights of specific, representative products.
 In some cases, the weights we give were calculated using more general manufacturer data, or taken from a non-manufacturer source that we consider reasonably authoritative.